Uniformizing complex ODEs and applications: Applications to complete vector fields

 The above proof needs further comments.
-As mentioned $\calh_t$ is the foliation induced on the plane $\C$ by the $1$-form $\phi^{\ast} \omega_1$ which is meromorphic on ${\bf U} = \C \setminus \{ t_0\}$ but not necessarily at $t_0$.
-Indeed, $t_0$ may be an essential singularity for $\phi^{\ast} \omega_1$.
-Previously in our discussion of singularities for this type of foliation, the ``classification'' as saddle, source or sink applied only for meromorphic forms (often quoted as abelian forms) and therefore they need not apply to essential singular points of the corresponding forms.
+As mentioned $\calh_t$ is the foliation induced on the plane $\C$ by the $1$-form $\phi^{\ast} \omega_1$ which is meromorphic on ${\bf U} = \C \setminus \{ t_0\}$ but may have an essential singular point at $t_0$.
+In our previous discussion, the behavior of $\calh$ was worked out on a neighborhood of points that are zeros or poles for the $1$-form in question and this led to the singular points of type sink, source and saddle.
+Yet, nothing was mentioned about the behavior of $\calh$ about an essential singular point for the corresponding $1$-form.
 This is why the expression sink singularity was written between quotes in the statement of the claim.
-Whereas no general discussion of singularities obtained at essential singular points of $1$-forms was carried out, the preceding proof shows that $t_0$ topologically looks like a sink for $\calh_t$ in the sense that $\calh_t$-trajectories through nearby points converge to $t_0$.
-To avoid confusion, this type of situation will be referred to from now on as constituting an {\it improper sink}\, for $\calh$.
-Thus in the ``time coordinate'' $t$, the points $t_0$ is viewed as a ``topological sink'' for $\calh_t$ (or for $\calh$) in the sense discussed above.
-Nonetheless if we look at the actual $\calh$-trajectories in the leaf $L_q$, those trajectories previously viewed as ``converging to $t_0$'' become trajectories of $\calh$ having infinite length.
+The proof of the above claim, however, shows that $t_0$ looks like a sink for $\calh_t$ from a topological viewpoint.
+In fact, the $\calh_t$-trajectories through points ``close to $t_0$'' converge to $t_0$.
+To avoid confusion, this type of situation will be referred to from now on as constituting an {\it improper sink}\, for $\calh_t$.
+Thus, in the ``time coordinate'' $t$, ``improper sinks'' such as $t_0$ are viewed as ``topological sinks'' for the foliation $\calh_t$ in the above mentioned.
+The reader will also note that, in this improper sink situation, whereas the $\calh$-trajectories viewed in the coordinate $t$ appear to converge towards a point $t_0$, when these trajectories are viewed as they were defined in the actual leaf $L_q$, they turn out to have infinite length.

 Summarizing what precedes, the foliation $\calh_t$ on the plane $\C$ has a unique improper sink singularity, corresponding to $t=t_0$, and no (ordinary) sink singularity.
 Furthermore all trajectories of $\calh_t$ converge to $t_0$.
 Indeed, the integral of the time-form over every trajectory of $\calh$ converges to a point in the boundary of ${\bf U} = \C \setminus \{ t_0\}$ and hence to $t_0$ itself.